svylabs/stablebase/WHITEPAPER.md

 1. Fees paid by Redemption Protected CDPs will be distributed to Reserve Pool(75%) and Savings Pool(25%).
 2. Fees paid by Unprotected CDPs will be distributed to Savings Pool(75%) and Reserve Pool(25%).

-The fee distribution structure encourages *reserve pool stakers* to set an optimal **target stability rate** to maximize their fee revenue.
+The fee distribution structure encourage the *reserve pool stakers* to set an optimal **target stability rate** to maximize their fee revenue for a given market condition.

 ## Price Oracle
 StableBase also needs price oracle to get the latest price of the collateral asset, just like any other CDP protocol.
+StableBase plans to use Chainlink as the price oracle for various collateral assets.

 ## Unique Features
 To summarize, StableBase offers several unique features: